flyingmachine/brave-clojure-web/content/do-things.md

 ; => failed-protagonist-names
 ```

+### Simplicity

+You may have noticed that this treatment of data structures doesn't
+include a description of how to create new types or classes.
+Clojure's
+emphasis on simplicity encourages you to utilize

 Thus concludes our Clojure data structures primer.
 Now it's time to
 dig in to functions and see how these data structures can be used!